antonsolomko/snooker-andy/README.md

 #### Official ratings

+Reliability serves as an indicator for the players official/unofficial status.
-Player's rating is considered to be *official* if the reliability is positive, and *unofficial* otherwise.
+Rating is considered to be *official* if the reliability is positive, and *unofficial* otherwise.
-This means that newcomers' ratings are initially not official and become official only after they play certain number of games (typically aroung 20).
+This means that newcomers ratings are initially not official and become official only after they play certain number of games (typically aroung 20).
 Similarly, since reliability goes down with the passage of time, ratings of players who do not play for a long period of time or play too seldom sooner or later becomes unofficial until they renew.

 #### Official rankings